intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/patents/integration-of-devices-through-a-social-networking-platform-us12401615b2.md

 posting a search request for identification and receiving individual device profile information of the alternative device functionally similar to the second device in response to the search request by the first device, wherein upon receipt of the device profile information of the alternative device, the first device sends another connection request to the alternative device,

-wherein the alternative device being configured to perform one or more functions of the second device when the fault is detected in the second device.
+wherein the alternative device being configured to perform one or more functions of the second device when the fault is detected in the second device based on compatibility requirements defined within the relationship parameters in the individual device profile of the alternative device.

 </div>

 8. The system of claim 5, wherein the activity comprises at least one of:

-    posting a connection request for the second device to associate a relationship with the second device and causing a synchronous and non-conflicting performance between the first device and the second device; and
+    posting a connection request for the second device to associate a relationship with the second device and causing a synchronous and non-conflicting performance between the first device and the second device in accordance with the relationship parameters that define timelines for coordinated actions; and

     accepting or rejecting the connection request by the second device in response to the connection request sent by the first device for associating the relationship with the first device.